Hello, I’m DR Olumide Adisa A.k.A as 'Dr Adisa' in professional circles. Welcome to my personal website

 My Approach

 Over the past ten years, I have worked with various organisations to transform services and commissioning to support victims/survivors of violence and abuse through a local and national systems change lens.
 I truly believe that a siloed and episodic approach is not working, and we need to take a systems focus to achieve sustained change.
-I am interested in surfacing and discovering innovative and collaborative ways to rethink how we approach the problem of domestic abuse.
+I am interested in surfacing and discovering innovative and collaborative ways to rethink how we approach the problem of domestic abuse and related areas.
 We need to create a systemic shift to working with those who use harmful behaviours, alongside considering the role of complexity and intersectionality.
 We must tackle the root cause of violence and abuse, not just at the individual level, but at a systemic level.

 academic writings